Run Amok Combat Robotics

 Unequal Motor Start-up

-It's not uncommon for one of the motor controllers to 'kick in' and start motor motion on one side of the robot just a bit sooner than the other side.
+When the throttle stick is pushed forward it is not uncommon for one of the motor controllers to 'kick in' and start motor motion on one side of the robot just a bit sooner than the other side.
 One motor starting a bit early will throw the 'bot off at an angle and require delicate correction to re-aim under acceleration.
-If your ESCs can be calibrated to your radio you can reduce this problem, but to eliminate the problem completely you may need to access the 'subtrim' function to set forward motion start points equal.

-• If turning synch is better - keep moving both subtrims forward until both motors start their turning motion together.
+• If turning synch improves, keep clicking the trim forward until both motors start their turning motion together.

 Throttle/Steering Interaction